avinashg363/Distributed-Directory-Service/README.md

 # Distributed Directory Service <br />

+Developed as part of Distributed Systems Course by a 3 member team

 * Basic Implementation of a Distributed Directory service like Microsoft Active Directory and openLDAP.
 Basic LDAP calls like Add,Delete,Modify,Rename,Subtreesearch,Search are implemented.